Whiteknight/Paipurain/README.md

 Just send me a pull request and I will look at it.
 If you have more changes please create a issue to discuss it first.

 ## Donate
 If you like my software, please consider [supporting me](https://paypal.me/alphadaniel) with a little donation.
 Thank you for your support!
-You are great!

 ## License